Exodromy: Aide-mémoire on the topology of posets profinite posets

-\begin{nul}[{Alexandroff Duality }] The formation $A$ of the Alexandroff topology and the formation $S$ of the specialisation preorder are therefore inverse equivalences between the category of preorders and that of finitely generated topological spaces.
-In particular, $A$ and $S$ restrict to an equivalence between the category of finite preorders and that of finite topological spaces.
+from the category of preorders to the category of finitely generated topological spaces.
+The inverse \smash{$ \Special \colon \equivto{\TSpc^{\fg}}{\Preord} $} given by taking the specialization preorder.
+In particular, the functors $ \Alex$ and $ \Special $ restrict to an equivalence between the category of finite preorders and the category of finite topological spaces.

-The functors $A$ and $S$ also restrict to an equivalence between: \begin{itemize} \item the category of posets and that of Kolmogoroff finitely generated topological spaces,
+The functors $ \Alex $ and $ \Special $ also restrict to an equivalence between: \begin{itemize} \item the category of posets and the category of $ \Tup_0 $ finitely generated topological spaces,